AqeelAqeel/Resume-Recommendations/README.md

 ![image](images/DS-wordcloud.png))

-Job Listing recommendations

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)](#table-of-contents)

 # Web App Dashboard

-Deployed model using streamlit.io as a python-friendly front-end web development tool.
+The model was deployed using streamlit.io as a python-friendly front-end web development tool.

 The model takes an input text, directing the user to copy and paste their resume contents into the widget.